AKILU827/C-BANKING/README.md

 2. Enable Services:
     Authentication: Enable the Email/Password sign-in method.
     Firestore Database: Create a new Firestore database.
-3. Get Configuration: In your Firebase project settings, find your Web App configuration snippet.
-It will look like this:
+3. To get Configuration: In the Firebase project settings, find your Web App configuration snippet.
+It look like this:

     javascript
     const firebaseConfig = {